 Current medicines, herbs, and supplements that you take

 Tests that may need to be done, such as a pregnancy test

 Whether you should have someone drive you home after the removal

 Anesthesia is often not needed.
 Some women may need local anesthesia.
 The area will be numb.

 Description of the Procedure

-If you are having your IUD replaced, the new IUD will be inserted at this time.
+If the IUD will be replaced, the new one will be inserted.

 How Long Will It Take?